ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 Interestingly, if we take a look at our `<Rentals::Filter>` component template, we see that we don't actually render any content.
 Instead, this component's only responsibility is to set up some piece of state (`this.results`, the list of filtered rental properties), and then yield that state back up to its caller (`<Rentals>`) in the form of a block parameter (`as |results|`).

-This is called the (provider component pattern)[TODO: link to provider component pattern], which we see in action with one component providing data up to its caller.
+This is called the *[provider component pattern][TODO: link to provider component pattern]*, which we see in action with one component providing data up to its caller.

-Ok, now that we have a better sense of which component is rendering what and the theory behind why all of this is happening, let's answer the big unanswered question: does this even work?
+Okay, now that we have a better sense of which component is rendering what and the theory behind why all of this is happening, let's answer the big unanswered question: does this even work?
 If we try out our search box in the UI, what happens?

 ```run:screenshot width=1024 retina=true filename=filtered-results.png alt="Trying out the search box."
 visit http://localhost:4200/